 Economic Efficiency.
 The conversion of cellulosic feedstock to ethanol parallels the corn conversion process, except that the cellulose must first be converted to fermentable sugars.
-As a result, the key factors underlying cellulosic-based ethanol's price competitiveness are essentially the same as for corn-based ethanol, with the addition of the cost of cellulosic conversion.
+As a result, the key factors underlying cellulosic-based ethanol's price competitiveness are similar to those of corn-based ethanol, with the addition of the cost of cellulosic conversion.
 Cellulosic feedstock are significantly less expensive than corn; however, at present they are more costly to convert to ethanol because of the extensive processing required.
 Currently, cellulosic conversion is done using either dilute or concentrated acid hydrolysis - both processes are prohibitively expensive.
 However, the DOE suggests that enzymatic hydrolysis, which processes cellulose into sugar using cellulase enzymes, offers both processing advantages as well as the greatest potential for cost reductions.
-Current cost estimates of cellulase enzymes range from 30¢ to 50¢ per gallon of ethanol.49 The DOE is also studying thermal hydrolysis as a potentially more cost-effective method for processing cellulose into sugar.
+Current cost estimates of cellulase enzymes range from 30¢ to 50¢ per gallon of ethanol.57 The DOE is also studying thermal hydrolysis as a potentially more cost-effective method for processing cellulose into sugar.
+Iogen - a Canadian firm with a pilot-scale cellulosic ethanol plant in Ottawa, Canada, and one of the six companies receiving a DOE award for construction of a commercial-scale ethanol plant (see above) - uses recombinant DNA-produced enzymes to break apart cellulose to produce sugar for fermentation into ethanol.

-Based on the state of existing technologies and their potential for improvement, the DOE estimates that improvements to enzymatic hydrolysis could eventually bring the cost to less than 5φ per gallon, but this may still be a decade or more away.
+Based on the state of existing technologies and their potential for improvement, the DOE estimates that improvements to enzymatic hydrolysis could eventually bring the cost to less than 5¢ per gallon, but this may still be a decade or more away.
 Were this to happen, then the significantly lower cost of cellulosic feedstock would make cellulosic-based ethanol dramatically less expensive than corn-based ethanol and gasoline at current prices.

-Iogen's breakthrough involved the successful use of recombinant DNAproduced enzymes to break apart cellulose to produce sugar for fermentation into ethanol.
 Both the DOE and USDA are funding research to improve cellulosic conversion as well as to breed higher yielding cellulosic crops.
 In 1978, the DOE established the Bioenergy Feedstock Development Program (BFDP) at the Oak Ridge National Laboratory.
 The BFDP is engaged in the development of new crops and cropping systems that can be used as dedicated bioenergy feedstock.
 Some of the crops showing good cellulosic production per acre with strong potential for further gains include fast-growing trees (e.g., hybrid poplars and willows), shrubs, and grasses (e.g., switchgrass).